 Teacher and staff quality, experience, and preparation are critical to students' and the School's initial and ongoing success.
-Professional development will be extensive, ongoing, focused, and innovative; incorporating evidence-based strategies and resources proven successful with the School's target population.
+Professional will be extensive, ongoing, focused, incorporating evidence-based strategies and resources proven be successful with the School's target population.

 The School's model will improve student learning and academic achievement by meeting students' academic, social, and behavioral needs.
-Our proposed school will open with an infrastructure that has the capacity to provide 1:1 learning in a blended learning model that supports the academic achievement students successful transition of at-risk and to post-secondary opportunities.
+Our proposed school will open with an infrastructure that has the capacity to provide 1:1 learning in a blended learning model that supports the academic achievement students and successful transition to post-secondary opportunities.
 A unique academic plan will be specifically designed to take each student where he/she is and outline all of the coursework and necessary interventions and supplemental instruction needed to ensure that course requirements and graduation standards are met.
 The academic plan will have as its base the means to accelerate each student's progress toward the accumulation of course credits, which will result in improved student performance, grade promotion, and a high school diploma.